Diegocortes15/Diegocortes15/README.md

 CV: [Diego_Cortes_Resume.pdf](https://github.com/Diegocortes15/Diegocortes15/files/12666719/Diego_Cortes_Resume.pdf)

 ## TEST AUTOMATION ENGINEER
-I’m a passionate test automation professional with 6 months of experience in designing and developing manual tests and test automation scripts.
-I have worked with Playwright, Selenium, Git, GitHub, POM and SCRUM.
-I successfully automated a significant number of test cases, thereby increasing test coverage and improving testing efficiency.
-I enjoy leveraging my automation skills to help my team execute test cases more efficiently.
-I have completed courses to enhance skills.
+Passionate about test automation with experience in designing and developing manual tests and automation scripts.
+Successfully automated numerous test cases, improving test coverage and efficiency.
+Skilled at collaborating with teams to streamline test execution.
+Committed to continuous learning and enhancing automation skills.
+Dedicated to making a significant impact in organizations by delivering outstanding achievements and contributing to team success.

 <!--
 **Diegocortes15/Diegocortes15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.